siegeon/magic.lambda.mssql/README.md

 arguably abstracting away the underlaying database provider more or less completely - Assuming you're only interested in CRUD operations, that are not too complex in nature.

+### Transaction slots

+In addition, this project also gives you 3 database transaction slots, that you can see below.

+* __[mysql.transaction.create]__ - Creates a new database transaction.
+Notice, unless explicitly committed, the transaction will be rolled back as your lambda goes out of scope.
+* __[mysql.transaction.commit]__ - Commits the top level transaction.
+* __[mysql.transaction.rollback]__ - Rolls back the top level transaction.

 ## License

 Magic is licensed as Affero GPL.
 This means that you can only use it to create Open Source solutions.